New product price strategies are critical before product introduction.

 The Six-step Procedure for Setting New Product Pricing

-The company has to consider many factors in setting its pricing policy.
+The company has to consider many factors when setting its pricing policy.
 Here’s a quick six-step procedure for setting price pricing for new products.

 How Much Flexibility Exists in Pricing New Products?